mininmobile/zvava.org/README.md

 i use a custom templating language that slightly resembles php. it finds `{expressions}`, executes them, and then substitutes them to generate the final page. these are mostly plain js except for a few caveats.

 - sometimes there are "custom tokens" (ie. `ARTICLE.URL.DOMAIN`) just to make the template look cleaner
-- sometimes there are "if statements" (ie. `IF(CONDITION)RESULT`) which substitutes the expression with result if condition is true
+- sometimes there are "if statements" (ie. `IF(CONDITION)RESULT`) which substitutes the expression with result only if condition is true
 - sometimes there are "includes" (ie. `[template_image.html]`) which substitutes the expression with another template, which is parsed before substitution

-## markdown language
+## "markdown" language
-i use a bastardization of markdown to write/store the articles (inside the actual content part of the article, no parsing is done, all links are written the same as in html at the moment)
+i use a bastardization of markdown to write/store the notes and articles (inside the actual content part of the article/note, no parsing is done, all links are written the same as in html at the moment)

 properties (timestamp, image, link, etc.) are stores in a table at the top, separating the key and value with a pipe and spaces, and separating each property with a newline, like this: